neams-th-coe/cardinal/doc/content/tutorials/gas_compact.md

 The OpenMC geometry, colored by cell ID, is shown in [openmc_model].
 The lateral faces of the unit cell are periodic, while the top and bottom boundaries are vacuum.
+The Cartesian search lattice in the fuel compact regions is also visible.

 !media compact_cells.png
   id=openmc_model
   caption=OpenMC model, colored by cell ID style=width:60%;margin-left:auto;margin-right:auto

-Because we will run OpenMC first, the initial temperature will be set to a uniform distribution in the $x$-$y$ plane with the axial distribution given by [eq:fluid].
+Because we will run OpenMC first, the initial temperature is set to a uniform distribution in the $x$-$y$ plane with the axial distribution given by [eq:fluid].
 The fluid density is set using a helium correlation at a fixed pressure of 7.1 MPa [!cite](petersen) given the imposed temperature, i.e. $\rho_f(P, T)$.